 Creative Holiday Giving

-As the holiday season approaches, you may be thinking about giving money to your church, favorite charity or special cause.
-Most people make one-quarter of their annual charitable donations between Thanksgiving Day and New Year's Eve.
+During the holidays, you may want to give money to your church, charity, or special cause.
+Most people make one-quarter of their charitable donations between Thanksgiving Day and New Year's Eve.

-But, in an uncertain economy -- with so many people unemployed, under-employed or struggling to make ends meet -- how can you give back during the holidays?
-Between your basic financial needs and holiday expenses, there may be little left over to give.
+In an uncertain economy -- when many people unemployed, under-employed, or struggling to make ends meet -- how can you give back during the holidays?
+Between your basic financial needs and ordinary holiday expenses, there may be little money to give to others.

-While monetary giving is a rewarding part of personal finance, you don't have to disregard important needs if money is tight this year.
+Monetary giving is a rewarding part of personal finance.
+Fortunately, you do not have to neglect important needs if money is tight this year.
 There are other ways to give back during the holidays, even when times are hard.
-Here are five examples.
+Here are five ideas and a bonus.

 1. Go Viral

-Here is something you can do to give your dollars a boost -- thanks to the power of the Internet, your mobile phone, and the generosity of friends: Go viral.
+Here is something you can do to give your dollars a boost thanks to the power of the Internet and the generosity of friends: Go viral.

-Promote your cause on Twitter, Facebook and other social media sites.
-Include a link to your favorite organization's online donor form.
+Promote your cause on Twitter, Facebook, and other social media sites.
+Include a link to your organization's online donor form.

 2. Give Monthly

-The typical monthly gifts of $5 or $10 may seem like too little to make a difference.
-But even small amounts add up over time.
+While monthly gifts of $5 or $10 may seem too little to make a difference, even small amounts add up over time.
 By the end of the year, you will have given more money to your favorite charity than the average one-time donation.

 3. Donate Food

-Now is the time to clean out your pantry and kitchen cupboards.
-Sort through the canned goods for items to donate to your local food pantry or community food drive.
+Now is a good time to clean out your kitchen cupboards.
+Sort through canned goods for items to donate to your local food pantry or community food drive.

-Many churches, schools and businesses hold annual food drives that are holiday traditions.
-While cash is always appreciated, most food pantries welcome healthy staples like canned vegetables, tuna fish, peanut butter, rice and dried beans.
+Annual food drives are holiday traditions for many churches, schools, and businesses.
+While cash is always appreciated, most food pantries welcome healthy staples like canned vegetables, tuna fish, peanut butter, rice, and dried beans.

-Volunteering at a homeless shelter or soup kitchen is a rewarding way to give back during the holidays, and it won't cost you a dime.
+Volunteering at a homeless shelter is another rewarding way to give back during the holidays.
 Soup kitchens always need help at Thanksgiving and Christmas.
-My family served turkey-and-dressing dinners at a central Texas homeless shelter four years ago, and it was our most memorable Christmas ever.
+My family served turkey-and-dressing dinners at a central Texas homeless shelter a few years ago, and it was our most memorable Christmas ever.

 4. Donate Clothes

-Goodwill and The Salvation Army are two good places to donate your gently used clothes and household items.
-Also, be on the lookout for local drives that collect clothes, coats and blankets for your community's homeless population.
+Goodwill and The Salvation Army are two good places to donate your gently used clothes and household goods.
+Be on the lookout for local drives that collect clothes, coats, and blankets for your town's dislocated and homeless.

-Don't forget hats, caps, scarves, gloves and other winter apparel when you're looking for things to donate.
-People often overlook these accessories, but they are essential in cold-weather climates.
+Don't forget hats, caps, scarves, gloves, and other winter apparel when you are looking for things to donate.
+People often overlook these essential, cold-weather accessories.

-What if your town doesn't have a Goodwill Donation Station, or you don't have clothes to donate this year?
-Start a holiday clothing drive at your church, school or workplace.
+What can you do if your town does not have a Goodwill Donation Station, or you do not have clothes to donate this year?
+Start a holiday clothing drive at your church, school, or business.
 Like food drives, they are easy to organize and rewarding to accomplish.

 5. Give Blood

-Blood donations are in high demand throughout the year, but donations are typically down during the hectic holiday season.
+Blood donations are in high demand throughout the year, but they are typically down during the hectic holiday season.
 What better time to give the gift of life than at Christmas?

-Many local Red Cross chapters work with churches, universities, businesses and communities to organize holiday blood drives and collect whole blood.
-The units of blood are then separated into plasma, platelets and red blood cells to treat various injuries and illnesses.
+Many local Red Cross chapters work with churches, universities, businesses, and communities to organize holiday blood drives and collect whole blood.
+These units are then separated into plasma, platelets, and red blood cells to treat various injuries and illnesses.

-What if you could raise money for your school, church or favorite charity simply by searching the Internet?
+What if you could raise money for your school, church, or charity simply by searching the Internet?
 What if you could support your cause by shopping online or dining at your favorite restaurant?

-GoodSearch, GoodShop and GoodDining are three fundraising programs that let you donate to charity doing everyday things you probably do already.
+GoodSearch, GoodShop, and GoodDining are three fundraising programs that let you give to charity by doing everyday things you probably do already.

-GoodSearch, an Internet search engine, donates 50 percent of its search revenue to more than 100,000 non-profits.
+GoodSearch is an Internet search engine that donates 50 percent of its search revenue to non-profit organizations.
 That's about a penny per search for your favorite cause.
 GoodShop gives your designated charity a percentage of each sale at its online shopping mall.
 GoodDining supports your cause with a percentage of your restaurant check.

-When you want to give back but have little or no money to do so, the GoodSearch fundraising programs are a great option.
+When you want to give back but have little or no money to do so, these fundraising programs are a great option.
 GoodSearch recently added even more ways to raise, including GoodGames, GoodSurveys, and GoodTravel.

 The Grace of Giving

-And remember: There are tax advantages to donating money (and volunteer time) to charitable causes, if the organization is recognized by the Internal Revenue Service (IRS) as a qualified charitable organization.
-Donate on or before December 31 and get more money in your pocket at tax season.
-That's a tangible, and very welcome, blessing during these tough economic times.
+There are also tax advantages to donating money, goods, or volunteer time to charitable causes if the Internal Revenue Service (IRS) recognizes them as qualified charitable organizations.
+Donate on or before December 31 and reap the benefits at tax time.
+That is a tangible, and very welcome, blessing for you when times are hard.

 You can help the HubPages community highlight top quality content by ranking this article up or down.